Throwback Throwdown III: Preliminary matches

 Next, Monsieur Baguette faced "Ornery" Otis Oates.
-Unbeknownst to the referee, Baguette pulled out an actual baguette from under the ring and hit Oates to pickup the victory.
+Unbeknownst to the referee, Baguette pulled out an actual baguette from under the ring and hit Oates with to pick up the victory.

 Next, Tommy Dreamer went one-on-one with Pelvis Wesley (with Colonel Corn), with the stipulation being that if Dreamer won, he could face Colonel Corn, but if Dreamer lost, he had had to leave IPWF.
 As Corn was distracting the referee, Wesley hit a neckbreaker, but Dreamer kicked out.
 Dreamer then hit a DDT on Wesley for the win.

 In the next match, as stipulated, Dreamer faced Colonel Corn (with Pelvis Wesley).
 As Wesley was distracting the referee, Corn hit Dreamer with an object and won.

 The tenth match featured The Auto-Bodies (Smoky Muffler and Rusty Transmission) teaming up against Volcanic Activity (Lucy Luau and Tina Tiki).
 The Auto-Bodies won after Transmission hit Luau with a wrench.

 Next, Johnny Swinger, "Fleet" Feat" Keaton Fox and "Bully" Biff Knuckles faced each other to crown the inaugural IPWF Exciting Division Champion.
 Swinger won after executing the figure-four leglock on Knuckles and then rolling up Fox.

 In the thirteenth match, Tori Nailbiter (with surprise manager Ricky Morton) took on Rusty Iron (with Sebastian Baker).
 Nailbiter won after blocking the use of a nail from Iron and hitting a diving crossbody.

-The penultimate match featured DJ 2Large and "Nature Boy" Buck Humphrey (with Sonny Sanders and Baby Doll).
-In the closing stages, Baby Doll pulled the referee our of the ring, but Humphrey inadvertently hit Sanders and 2Large hit a discus lariat for the victory.
+The penultimate match featured DJ 2 Large and "Nature Boy" Buck Humphrey (with Sonny Sanders and Baby Doll).
+In the closing stages, Baby Doll pulled the referee out of the ring, but Humphrey inadvertently hit Sanders and 2Large hit a discus lariat for the victory.
 After the match, Baby Doll left with 2Large.